Checkmate pattern: Morphy's mate

+With a bishop on f6, it’s a straightforward mate in two moves: 1.Rxg7+ Kh8 2.Rg6# (or any other square on the g-file except g8).

 Opera mate

 The opera mate is a common method of checkmating.
 It works by attacking an uncastled king on the back rank with a rook using a bishop to protect it.
 An enemy pawn or a piece other than a knight is used to restrict the enemy king's movement.
 It is a type of Anderssen's mate and closely resembles Mayet's mate.
 The checkmate was named after its implementation by Paul Morphy in 1858 at a game at the Paris opera against Duke Karl of Brunswick and Count Isouard; see Opera game.

 Pawn mate (David and Goliath mate)

 The pawn mate, also known as the David and Goliath mate, is a common method of checkmating.
 Although the pawn mate can take many forms, it is characterized generally as a mate in which a pawn is the final attacking piece and where enemy pawns are nearby.
 Its alternate name is taken from the biblical account of David and Goliath.